 - When your water breaks before 37 weeks, which means the fluid-filled sac that surrounds your baby breaks before it's supposed to (Preterm rupture of membranes).

-Other risk factors include procedures such as when the doctor breaks the amniotic sac (amniotomy), when the insertion of a cervical ripening balloon starts the dilation of the cervix, or during fetal blood sampling, a procedure where a small amount of blood is taken from your unborn baby to check for birth defects.
+Other risk factors include procedures such as when the doctor breaks the amniotic sac (amniotomy) when the insertion of a cervical ripening balloon starts the dilation of the cervix.

 How Is It Diagnosed?

 A prolapsed umbilical cord can be diagnosed at a medical examination.
 You may feel the cord in your vagina or your health professional may feel it during a vaginal exam.